neilbrown/edlib/README.md

 The “tile” handler takes a pane (typically the root pane of a display) and divides it up into 1 or more non-overlapping tiles.
-Tiles are grouped in horizonal and vertical stacks.
+Tiles are grouped in horizontal and vertical stacks.
 Tiles can be split, can be discarded, or can be resized.
 Any of these operations may affect other tiles.